MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v2.md

 <!-- :::editable-content name="description"::: -->
 Sends a message to Azure Service Bus using a service connection (no agent is required).

-This version of the task supports Entra ID and Workload identity federation through its [Azure Resource Managger service connection](/azure/devops/pipelines/library/connect-to-azure)(`azureSubscription`).
+This version of the task supports Entra ID and Workload identity federation through its [Azure Resource Manager service connection](/azure/devops/pipelines/library/connect-to-azure) input (`azureSubscription`).
 For more information, see the following [Remarks](#remarks) section.
 <!-- :::editable-content-end::: -->

 :::moniker-end